Kinesiology and Public Health Education

 Focuses on acute and chronic muscle function, energy metabolism, and regulatory process of skeletal muscle and muscle cell function during rest, during exercise and during recovery.
 Prerequisites: KIN 402 or equivalent, and consent of instructor.
 F.

-A study of psychological skill training programs for use with team and individual sports athletes.
-Prerequisite: KIN 440 or consent of instructor.
+A study of sports psychological skill training programs for use with team and individual athletes.
+On demand.

 KIN 539.
 Ex Phys Lab: Anthropometry and Body Composition.
 3 Credits.